30 Things I Learned in My 30s for Success, Purpose & Well‑Being

 20. Move beyond a performance-based identity to focus on inner values and build authentic self-worth

 When we tie our identity exclusively to external achievements or success, we risk constantly seeking validation from others and measuring our worth by arbitrary standards.
 This can lead to feelings of inadequacy, anxiety, and burnout.
-Acknowledge that accomplishments (e.g., in your career) are just one of the many ingredients to a good life–it is dangerous to focus too strongly on this at the expense of other important dimensions.
-Moving away from a performance-based identity is crucial for fostering genuine self-worth and fulfilment.
-By shifting our focus towards internal values, personal growth, and meaningful connections, we can cultivate a sense of authenticity and inner peace that transcends external validation.
+Acknowledge that accomplishments (e.g., in your career) are just one of the many ingredients to a good life and that it’s dangerous to focus too strongly on this single element at the expense of other important dimensions.

 21. Practice daily gratitude to improve mental health, enhance relationships, and increase happiness

 Embracing gratitude enhances overall well-being by fostering a positive mindset and appreciation for life's blessings.
 Gratitude is the recognition of all that holds us in the web of life and all that has made it possible to have the life that we have and the moment we are experiencing.
-It’s not happiness that makes us grateful, it is gratefulness that makes us happy.
+It’s not happiness that makes us grateful, it’s gratefulness that makes us happy.
 Embracing gratitude cultivates resilience, reduces stress, and strengthens relationships, leading to greater happiness and fulfilment.

 22. Find inner contentment and peace by focusing on personal fulfillment and letting go of external validation